lumeland/lume.land/plugins/date.md

 ## Description

-This plugin register the `date` filter, that allows to manipulate and format a datetime value in different locales.
-It uses [date-fns](https://date-fns.org/) library under the hood.
+This plugin registers the `date` filter, which allows manipulating and formatting a datetime value in different locales.
+It uses the [date-fns](https://date-fns.org/) library under the hood.

 ```html
 <time>{{ createdAt | date }}</time>